 The growth of the labor movement beginning in the 1930s, including UE, was accomplished by significant worker militancy, sit downs, and strikes, which resulted in unprecedented progress for working people.

 Ronald Reagan's busting of the air traffic controllers’ union in 1981 accelerated the modern-day assault on the right to strike.
 Following the president’s lead, bosses began to “permanently replace” economic strikers.
-The threat of permanent replacement, high unemployment and the shrinking number of unionized jobs has led to a precipitous decline in the number of strikes.
-In 2009, the number of major strikes in the U.S. was the lowest since the Bureau of Labor Statistics began collecting data – just five major strikes, affecting 13,000 workers.
-The number has since risen in 2016 to 15 major strikes, affecting 99,000 workers, but this is a very low number considering two generations ago hundreds of strikes per year was normal for our country.
+The threat of permanent replacement, high unemployment and the shrinking number of unionized jobs led to a precipitous decline in the number of strikes.
+Fortunately over the past two years an increasing number of workers have begun to take strike action against their employers, including massive, largely successful, statewide teachers strikes.

 Long-time labor activist Joe Burns did a valuable service to the labor movement when he wrote Reviving the Strike: How Working People Can Regain Power and Transform America (2011), in which he documents the decline of the strike and weakening of the labor movement.
 He argues many unions have forgotten what an effective strike is.
 A picket line, for example, is not meant to be “a weak form of moral witness,” but a blockade of the workplace to keep out strikebreakers and prevent the employer from operating.
 Burns offers useful ideas for beginning to rebuild labor’s power.
 His follow-up book on the public sector, Strike Back: Using the Militant Tactics of Labor's Past to Reignite Public Sector Unionism Today (2014) is equally important and useful.